Dissecting the Arguments VI

 “The only substantiated claim that Stripling et al can make at this time is that they have found a very old, small piece of folded lead on Mt.
 Ebal using wet sifting.”

-Thus, Haughwout emphatically declares that he disproved Stripling’s contentions.
+Thus, Haughwout declares that he disproved Stripling’s contentions.

-In this evaluation, I have measured against a standard similar to one set out by the U.S. Supreme Court.
-That standard governs summary judgment in our federal system.
+I measure this claim against a standard similar to that set out by the U.S. Supreme Court.
+The High Court’s standard governs summary judgment in our federal system.

-My similar standard is this: To decide in favor of Haughwout, I must find that a reasonable person could not genuinely dispute his claim’s material fact(s).
+Here is my measure to decide for Haughwout.
+I must find that a reasonable person could not genuinely dispute the material fact(s) of his claim.
 I must deny Haughwout’s “disproval” if I find otherwise.

 Further, I condensed Haughwout’s claim to a singular material fact.
 It is that: At least one of the following statements is true: